 How can I get help if I am worried about things other than my school/college work?

 If you are worried about things other than your school work, you should speak to your tutor or your Pastoral Leader.
 Your Pastoral Leader may refer you for additional support from other people such as the Attendance Officer, School Nurse or a Counsellor.

 Involvement in activities outside of the classroom

 How will I know who can help me?

 Your tutor will be able to guide you on extra-curricular activities taking place outside the classroom.
-Alternatively, you can speak to Mrs Clare Parker, the Director of Learning responsible for extra-curricular activities.
+Alternatively, you can speak to Mrs Heather Blackburn, the Director of Learning responsible for extra-curricular activities.

 Who can I talk to about getting involved in student activities if I need extra help?

 If you feel that you need additional help to access activities outside of the classroom, you should talk to your tutor who will be able to look into this and see how we can support you.
 If you feel that you have a learning or physical need that may make it difficult for you to access activities, you should ask your tutor to speak to the Special Educational Needs and Disabilities Co-ordinator (SENDCo) or you can go and ask to speak to the SENDCo yourself.